archivesunleashed/archivesunleashed.org/content/washington/index.md

 >**Notes**:
 - Metrorail fare for regular routes is $2.00USD using a SmarTrip® card or cash, and for express routes is $4.25USD.
 Fares cards can be purchased at [authorized outlets](https://www.wmata.com/fares/basic.cfm) including: vending machines at Metrorail stations, online, Metro sales office, and specific commuter stores and retail outlets.

+* **Rideshare Apps** - - [Uber](https://www.uber.com/en-CA/cities/washington-DC/) and [Lyft](https://www.lyft.com/rider/cities/washington-dc) are available in Washington, DC.
+You can download the apps and book a ride easily.

 * **Taxis** - a few options for getting around via taxi include:
   - [DC Yellow Cab](https://dcyellowcab.com) - .202.544.1212